-Good towel storage may not seem like a room changing addition to your bathroom, but we promise it's an essential if you want your bathroom to feel tidy and clutter free.
+Good towel storage may not seem like a room changing addition to your bathroom, but we promise it's essential if you want your bathroom to feel tidy and clutter-free.
+Because what's the point in investing in the best towels if you are just going to hide them away?

 If you have just remodelled your bathroom, of course, you will be doing everything you can to keep the new space looking clean, serene and clutter-free, and we have plenty of bathroom ideas to help you do that!
 But let's face it, nothing, after all, is more annoying than going to use the bathroom and finding it strewn with smelly, soggy towels...